lizmat/articles/on-tprf-foundation.md

 ## Consequences of rename of Perl 6

 When Perl 6 was renamed to "The Raku Programming Language" in 2019, the consequences of that rename were discussed by yours truly with the then treasurer of YAS.
 The conclusion of this discussion was that it would be best to create *another* "dba" for YAS, called "The Raku Foundation".
-This would allow to project both Perl and Raku to project having their own foundation in any Public Relations efforts.
+This would offer both Perl and Raku communities their own foundation in any Public Relations efforts.
 And as such, reduce the misconceptions that people might have about the relationship between Perl and Raku going forward in time.

 Unfortunately, it took until the summer of 2022 for this "doing business as" to be finally registered.
 So now, YAS is known as "The Perl Foundation", but also as "The Raku Foundation".
 With the possibility of creating separate websites geared towards different audiences.